HITECHCRIME/HC_SG234_Blank_Sheets/README.md

 Blank sheets, don't ya wrap em up yet
 Blank sheets, don't ya figure we should hide em
 We surrounded and got some corpses to be laid down
-We so sure it's gonna go underground
+We so sure they gon go underground

 ```